TikhonJelvis/website/talks/index.md

 # Talks

-Here are the slides for a few technical talks that I have recently given.
+Here are the slides for talks I've given at meetups.
+Presenting is fun!
+Unfortunately, most were not recorded.
+I included links to videos for the ones that were.

-The slides work directly in the browser with JavaScript.
-Use the arrows to navigate back and forth.
-I'm going to provide PDF versions of all of the talks at some point, but the formatting may not be as good as the JavaScript version.

-Unfortunately, the slides do not work correctly in FireFox.
-I'll fix it, any day now...

-As a technical note, the slides are generated from [org-mode](http://orgmode.org), using a modified version of  [org-html5presentation.el](https://gist.github.com/kinjo/509761).
-Both the modified `.el` script and the org files for talks are up on [github](https://github.com/TikhonJelvis/talks).

-Unlike the regular script, my version breaks in FireFox :P. The equations are rendered with [MathJax](http://mathjax.org), which is a really awesome library.
+My older slides were produced with a customized version of [org-html5presentation.el](https://gist.github.com/kinjo/509761) that does not work properly in Firefox.
+I've included pdf versions of most of these that are ugly but should be readable.
+Newer slides, based on [reveal.js](http://lab.hakim.se/reveal-js/#/) (Still built from [org mode](https://github.com/yjwen/org-reveal)) should work properly.

 </div>
 <div class="content">